SirWumpus/post4/README.md

 - - -
 ### UPDATE
 ( -- )
-Mark the current as dirty.
+Mark the current block as dirty.

 - - -